On the nu-invariant of two-step nilmanifolds with closed G2-structure

-Therefore, $G$ acts on the first factor of $H_{(\alpha_2,\dots,\alpha_7)} = L^2(\mathbb R,\mathbb C) \otimes_{\mathbb C} \Delta$ via $\rho_{\ell}$ \eqref{eq:infinite-dimensional-irrep1} with Again, this action commutes with the action of the Clifford algebra on $\Delta$. \end{proof} \begin{remark} By Remark \ref{remark:simplifications}, note that in case (2) of Lemma \ref{lemma:decomposition-l2} we can set $\alpha_2=0$ if $\alpha_6 \neq 0$, or $\alpha_3=0$ when $\alpha_7 \neq 0$. \end{remark} We are now ready to study the $\eta$-invariant and the kernel of the spin Dirac operator $D$.
-Lemma \ref{lemma:decomposition-l2} tells us that $D$ acts on each irreducible summand in the decomposition of $H_{(\alpha_4,\dots,\alpha_7)}$, so it is enough to study the action of $D$ on these irreducible representations.
-As above, we identify spinors on $M$ with spinors on $G$ which are invariant under the action of a lattice, so in practice we work on $G$.
-We can then use the results in Lemma \ref{lemma:covariant-derivatives-dirac} and \ref{lemma:irreps} for our computations. \begin{proposition} Let $G$ be the two-step nilpotent Lie group with Lie algebra isomorphic to $\mathfrak h_1$ and $M = \Gamma \backslash G$ be any associated nilmanifold.
-For every Riemannian metric as in \eqref{eq:left-invariant-metric-general-case1}, the space of harmonic spinors for the spin Dirac operator $D$ is generated by left-invariant harmonic spinors, and is four-dimensional.
-Further, the spectrum of $D$ is symmetric with respect to zero. \end{proposition} \begin{proof} Let $\phi$ be the only (up to a sign) harmonic left-invariant unit spinor compatible with the $\mathrm G_2$-structure \eqref{eq:g2str}.
-By the compatibility relation \eqref{eq:three-form-spinor} and the three-form \eqref{eq:g2str} we compute
+Therefore, $G$ acts on the first factor of $H_{(\alpha_2,\dots,\alpha_7)} = L^2(\mathbb R,\mathbb C) \otimes_{\mathbb C} \Delta$ via $\rho_{\ell}$ \eqref{eq:infinite-dimensional-irrep1} with Again, this action commutes with the action of the Clifford algebra on $\Delta$. \end{proof} We are ready to study the kernel of the spin Dirac operator $D_M$ acting on $L^2(SM)$.
+Lemma~\ref{lemma:decomposition-l2} tells us that $D_M$ acts on each irreducible summand in the decomposition of $H_{(\alpha_4,\dots,\alpha_7)}$, so it is enough to study the action of $D_M$ on these irreducible representations.
+We can then use the results in Lemma \ref{lemma:covariant-derivatives-dirac}, \ref{lemma:irreps}, and \ref{lemma:decomposition-l2} for our computations. \begin{proposition} Let $G$ be the connected, simply connected two-step nilpotent Lie group with Lie algebra isomorphic to $\mathfrak h_1$ and $M = \Gamma \backslash G$ be any associated nilmanifold.
+For every Riemannian metric as in \eqref{eq:left-invariant-metric-general-case1} and the trivial spin structure, the space of harmonic spinors for the spin Dirac operator $D_M$ is even-dimensional.
+Moreover, there exist non-zero, non-invariant harmonic spinors. \end{proposition} \begin{proof} We first study the action of $D_M$ on invariant spinors, then on the irreducible $G$-invariant summands of each $H_{(\alpha_4,\dots,\alpha_7)}$ in Lemma \ref{lemma:decomposition-l2}.